LizAinslie/LizAinslie/README.md

 A fun fact about me is that I got to meet the Missouri governor at a cybersecurity competition (ironic, yes) in 2019.
 Now he's out making Tweets that make me regret ever going there.
 I'm also 99% self-taught!

 ~~Right now I'm not looking to collaborate on anything or do anything with anyone as I have my schedule pretty full with my company work and freelance contract work.
 Sorry if you wanted to work with me and are disappointed; I'm still accepting ideas/offers though and would be glad to add yours to a backlog of sorts!~~ The previous sentences are only half true; work has let up a little bit, so if you have any ideas you'd like to see me make, please reach out because I'd love to hear them.
-Maybe I can make one!
+Maybe I/we can make one!

 I listen to a lot of music (I mean a LOT).
 I have music on almost 100% of my waking day.
 Feel free to ask me what kinds of music I'm interested in!
 Meanwhile here's my playlist on Spotify: https://open.spotify.com/playlist/45x8Pw3oLXM6HplaG2u06p